USS Tirante: First war patrol

 US naval intelligence had broken the Japanese codes and was able to anticipate their movements.
 One intercepted message told of an important convoy steaming toward the Tirantes area.
 In response to this information, the submarine laid an ambush on 9 April.
 Picking out two targets, she launched three torpedoes at each.
 One spread missed, but the other struck the 5,058-ton troopship Nikkō Maru, carrying homeward-bound Japanese soldiers and sailors from Shanghai.
 As Nikko Maru sank, enemy escorts went on the offensive.
-To ward off the counterattack, Tirante fired a "cutie" (homing torpedo) at one of the escorts.
+To ward off the counterattack, Tirante fired a "cutie" (Mark 27 homing torpedo) at one of the escorts.
 Tirante heard an explosion, "breaking-up noises", and even screams.
 Again, post-war accounting failed to confirm the sinking.

 Tirante resumed her patrol of the Yellow Sea between Quelpart Island (Cheju Do) and the mouth of the Yangtze River.
 She soon received an intelligence report informing her that an important Japanese transport was at Cheju, the main port on Quelpart Island.
 Under cover of darkness, Tirante approach her on the surface.
 In spite of possible enemy radar or patrolling planes or ships, she closed the coast and penetrated the mine- and shoal-obstructed waters within the ten-fathom curve line.
 Tirante then entered the harbor where she found three targets: two escort vessels and the 4000-ton Juzan Maru.

 The submarine launched three torpedoes at the Maru.
 The explosion illuminated Tirante and alerted the Mikura-class escort vessel Nomi and Type C escort ship CD-31 which immediately got underway toward the submersible.
 As she headed back out to sea at flank speed, Tirante launched a spread of torpedoes that hit and destroyed both pursuers.
 En route to Midway Island, she captured two Japanese airmen (bringing her prisoner total to five) and concluded her first war patrol on 26 April.

 Tirantes performance earned Commander Street the Medal of Honor.
 Lieutenant Edward L. Beach, the executive officer—and later commander of during the submarine's submerged circumnavigation of the globe—received the Navy Cross.
 The ship, was awarded the Presidential Unit Citation.
+Lieutenant Endicott Peabody, a future governor of Massachusetts who served as the torpedo data computer operator, received the Silver Star.